-EBCx Services holds certification with AEE as a Certified Indoor Air Quality Professional (CIAQP).
-CIAQP certification is recognition for indoor air quality professionals who have demonstrated a high level of competence in their field, and an in-depth knowledge of the principles and practices of indoor air quality assessment, design, management, and problem mitigation.
+EBCx Services holds certification with AEE as a Certified Indoor Air Quality Professional (CIAQP.)
+CIAQP certification is recognition for indoor air quality professionals who have demonstrated a high level of competence in their field, and in-depth knowledge of the principles and practices of indoor air quality assessment, design, management, and problem resolution.

 EBCx Services utilizes a hands-on approach of isolating IAQ problems through a structured process that includes interviews with people that manage, occupy, and maintain a facility and field inspections with targeted testing to determine the root cause of IAQ problems.

 Testing critical variables such as indoor/outdoor CO2 and CO levels, air particle size and concentration, space temperatures/humidity levels, ventilation rates, and building pressure are key factors towards identifying problems and the most appropriate corrective actions.

 EBCx Services' multi-disciplinary approach and wide range of HVAC experience allow us to provide our customers with real-world solutions designed for their specific buildings.

 Managing Indoor Air Quality, Third Edition, H.E.
 Burroughs and Shirly Hansen, pg.
 163

 A serious IAQ problem due to the poor operation of the HVAC system is masked by someone adding a cup of baking soda inside the air handler.
 This type of action is dangerous for the occupants of the space and places the owner of the building at risk from a legal perspective.